bioboot/web-2015/class-material/day3-bam-practice.md

 ### III-2.
 Accessing aligned sequence reads in SAM/BAM format

-In this part, we will learn how to access SAM/BAM format files for genomic analysis.
+In this part, we will briefly learn how to access SAM/BAM format files for genomic analysis.

 1. Use `samtools` to view a BAM file within a specific region
    <pre>
    $ samtools view data/HG00096.chrom20.ILLUMINA.bwa.GBR.exome.20120522.bam 20:10000000 | less
    $ samtools view data/HG00096.chrom20.ILLUMINA.bwa.GBR.exome.20120522.bam 20:10000000 | less -S </pre>
-   - What is the difference between the two options?
+   - What is the difference?
 Which way is more convenient to you?
+   - Can you interpret what you see on the screen?

 2. Understand how to read the BAM file header.
    <pre>
-   $ samtools view -H data/HG00096.chrom20.ILLUMINA.bwa.GBR.exome.20120522.bam </pre>
+   $ samtools view -H data/HG00096.chrom20.ILLUMINA.bwa.GBR.exome.20120522.bam | less -S </pre>
    - Which version of reference genome is it aligned to?
    - What is the sample ID for the sequence reads?
 In which center and by which platform was it sequenced?
    - Which software tools are used to produce the data?